datacharmer/dbdeployer/README.md

+## Standard and non-standard basedir name

+dbdeployer expects to get the binaries from ``$HOME/opt/mysql/x.x.xx``.
+For example, when you run the command ``dbdeployer deploy single 8.0.11``, you must have the binaries for MySQL 8.0.11 expanded into a directory named ``$HOME/opt/mysql/8.0.11``.

+If you want to keep several directories with the same version, you can differentiate them using a **prefix**:

+    $HOME/opt/mysql/
+                8.0.11
+                lab_8.0.11
+                ps_8.0.11
+                myown_8.0.11

+In the above cases, running ``dbdeployer deploy single lab_8.0.11`` will do what you expect, i.e. dbdeployer will use the binaries in ``lab_8.0.11`` and recognize ``8.0.11`` as the version for the database.

+When the extracted tarball directory name that you want to use doesn't contain the version number (such as ``/home/dbuser/build/path/5.7-extra``) you need to provide the version using the option ``--binary-version``.
+For example:

+    dbdeployer deploy single 5.7-extra \
+        --sandbox-binary=/home/dbuser/build/path \
+        --binary-version=5.7.22

+In the above command, ``--sandbox-binary`` indicates where to search for the binaries, ``5.7-extra`` is where the binaries are, and ``--binary-version`` indicates which version should be used.

 ## Multiple sandboxes, same version and type

 If you want to deploy several instances of the same version and the same type (for example two single sandboxes of 8.0.4, or two group replication instances with different single-primary setting) you can specify the data directory name and the ports manually.